Yarzik7/Yarzik7/README.md

   <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32" />
 </h1>
 <p style="font-size: 18px">
-  I am a Frontend Developer with more than 2 years of web application development experience.
-Constantly I am working on improving my skills and knowledge.
-I am passionate about programming and always have been I focus on achieving results.
+  I am a Frontend Developer with over 2 years of experience in web application development through non-commercial projects.
+I am constantly working on improving my skills and knowledge.
+I am passionate about programming and have always focused on achieving results.
 My goal is to participate in real-world projects where I can apply my knowledge and continue my professional development.
 </p>
 <h2>Skills</h2>